 In the 1600s, in France, there is the written chronicle of a soldier from Switzerland who discovered a long-hidden tomb.
 Inside, he found a single burning lamp.
 He removed the lamp and it continued to burn without apparent fuel for several months until it accidentally broke and thus extinguished.

 The most enigmatic figure of the history of these puzzling lamps is arguably a 13th-century rabbi by the name of Jechiele.
-Written documents of the time state that there was a lamp outside his house that burned continually without any apparent supply of oil.
-When questioned about the workings of this miraculous lamp, Jechiele would refuse to tell of the mechanics of the lamp.
+Documents of the time state there was a lamp outside his house that burned continually without any apparent supply of oil.
+When questioned about the workings of this miraculous lamp, Jechiele refused to discuss the mechanics of the lamp.